buttheadbob/MDK-SE/Do's-and-Don'ts.md

 * use `static` fields or properties.
 Methods are fine, but static fields and properties are a potential source of memory leaks.
 Pass your instances around, don't be lazy.

 * allocate new objects in often running code.
 Memory allocation is relatively slow, and it will give the [garbage collector](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/) a lot of objects to deal with, slowing down execution.

+* use Terminal Properties or -Actions unless you have no other option.
+Calling members directly from their interfaces are orders of magnitude faster.